vigneshlaks/minimal-load-balancer/README.md

 ### Consistency Hash

 Creates a large hash table with 100x the amount of backends we have.
 Creates a preference ordering for each backend for the indexes found within the hash table.
-In Round Robin fashion, iteratively assigns hash table indexes to a specific backend according to preference lists.
+In Round Robin fashion, it iteratively assigns hash table indexes to a specific backend according to preference lists.

-Importantly, our consistency hash table is shared across all maglev machines so that we have a high likelihood of hitting the same backend resource for a given packet with the same configuration across our tables.
+Importantly, our consistency hash table is shared across all Maglev machines so that we have a high likelihood of hitting the same backend resource for a given packet with the same configuration across our tables.
 Hence the "consistency" in consistency hash.

-The Maglav Hashing algorithm balances load across backends while also causing minimal disruptions due to backend thanks to the algorithm used to populate .
+The Maglev Hashing algorithm balances load across backends while also causing minimal disruptions due to backend changes thanks to the algorithm used for population.

+# Pertinent Concepts

+Before speaking purely to the theory, important networking and Linux concepts and their relevance are defined here.

+## Network Interface Card

+Hardware to connect a computer to a network, responsible for low-level connection and handling.

+**Relevance**: NIC is used for packet processing.
+Bypass the kernel (explained below) allowing direct interaction with the NIC.

+## Generic Routing Encapsulation (GRE)

+IP protocol placing one packet inside another.

+**Relevance**: After selecting a backend with a Maglev machine, the original packet is encapsulated with a new IP header.
+Allows us to preserve the original packet.

+## Direct Server Return

+When sending information back to the client, instead of moving in some reverse direction back through the load balancer, we completely circumvent it and instead return directly to the client.

+**Relevance**: Maglev is bypassed on the return trip.

+## Border Gateway Protocol (BGP)

+Protocol to exchange information between autonomous systems on the internet.

+**Relevance**: Used by controller to cut off connection of Maglev machine to particular IP.

-# Further Reading (Theory)
+# Theory

-The theoretical underpinnings of the maglav architecture are discussed in greater detail here.
+The theoretical underpinnings of the Maglev architecture are discussed in greater detail here.

 For complete understanding, reference the original paper found within the references.

 ## ECMP (Equal Cost Multipath)

-Router distribute packets evenly to all Maglev Machines.
+Each VIP has a set of attached VIPs.
+ECMP is the algorithm used to evenly distribute packets to all Maglev Machines.

-## Kernel Bypass Techniques
+## Kernel Bypass

-Direct NIC access without Linux kernel involvement allows for faster.
+Maglev originally used Linux kernel stack for packet processing.
+Intuitively, the effects of a particular resource were not being taken advantage of.
+They incorporate a mechanism to skip this stage of the packet processing process and achieve 5x throughput.

 ## Forwarder Architecture

-Packets are distributed concurrently through threads and queues by the forwarder.
+Receives information from network interface card, performs processing and sends back.
+Importantly, Linux kernel is bypassed here.

+Packets received are sent to steering module which then assigns packets to particular thread queues from a 5-tuple hash based on the packet specification.
+The connection tracking table and consistent hashing table are similar to our implementation but for each thread instead.

+# Next Steps
+- Incorporate pure theory concepts into implementation
+- Read paper
+- Learn an adjacent concept

-## References
+# References

 Maglev Paper - https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44824.pdf

-# Todo